PRESS RELEASE / FOR IMMEDIATE RELEASE

 is awarded to

 "Being presented with this award is one of the greatest honours of my career!
 I am fortunate to be able to teach a subject that I truly love and there are many days that I can't even believe that this is what I get to do for a living.
-Knowing that it's impacted my students and colleagues to the point of nominating me for this award is incredibly humbling." winner citation
+Knowing that it's impacted my students and colleagues to the point of nominating me for this award is incredibly humbling." winner quote

 The Canadian Association of Physicists (CAP) is pleased to announce that the 2022 CAP Award for Excellence in Teaching High School/CEGEP Physics (Prairies and Northwest Territories) is awarded to Christopher Sarkonak, Brandon School Division, in recognition of his passion and dedication in teaching physics, particularly his ungrading policies, inclusive classroom, and commitment to sharing strategies to assist other physics teachers.
 Christopher’s student-centered, equity-based approaches in the classroom have led naturally into his support and celebration of women through an annual STEM for Girls event.
 Notably, he has also twice received the Ceremonial Star Blanket, awarded annually within his school to a teacher who has supported Indigenous learners’ successes as selected by a committee of graduating Indigenous students. announcement